 Table 12 above shows the participation of 16 to 18 year-olds by gender.
 In 2013, there was no significant difference in participation between males and females.
-The gender parity index (GPI) has remained relatively stable over the years, showing equal opportunity for both males and females to attend educational institutions.
+The gender parity index (GPI) gap is closing; this shows that there is equal opportunity for both males and females to attend educational institutions.